 When I told host Dad Jim Patterson my subjects he grimaced then grinned and said –

 “Peter, are you sure they didn’t offer basket weavin’!”

 Jim was a great teacher.
 He taught me all about ‘counting fence posts’.
 He would pack a sixpack of Coors into a cooler on ice and we would drive around the district in his old red Ford F150 pickup along the farm roads with Jim recounting all the tales of who lived where, what they farmed and some history of the area.

 Here’s Jim and that pickup.

 Granpa Crews also took me fence-post counting.
 He just didn’t call it that.
 A memorable incident happened on one of those drives.
-Before we left South Africa on our exhange student program we had a weekend session here
+Before we left South Africa on our exchange student program we had a weekend prep session here:

-where they told us what to do and not do (“Don’t fall in love”; “DO NOT DRIVE” and other valuable lessons).
-Also, they said “After six weeks you will get homesick and lonely” and I quite clearly and consciously thought Ha!
+Where they told us what to do and what not to do (“Do not fall in love”; “DO NOT DRIVE” and other valuable lessons ignored).
+Also, they said “After six weeks you will get homesick and lonely.
+Expect it.” and I quite clearly and consciously thought Ha!
 What rot!
 Not me!

 So we’re driving along a country road and Granpa Crews says “What’s wrong?” and I chirp a bright Nothing!
 I’m fine! and a flood of nostalgia washes over me and my eyes welled up with tears.
 Weird!
-Experienced old Granpa Crews had noticed something I hadn’t.
+Granpa Robert L Crews II, experienced old funeral director, mortician and undertaker that he was, had noticed something I hadn’t.

 I’d been in Apache six weeks exactly.
-Every now and then (not often) as a youngster you had to acknowledge there was something to be said for the wisdom of experience.
+Every now and then – not often, of course – as a youngster you had to acknowledge there was something to be said for the wisdom of experience.